j-kliewer/Snake_game/README.md

 ## Switch Debounce - switch_debounce.sv

 The Switch Debounce module is created to first synchronize the input from SW[9] on the DE1-SoC board and then debounce the output of the synchronizer.
+This signal is used as a reset to the entire system.
 Note: SW[9] is completely asynchronous.

 The synchronizer is implemented using two flip flops in series.
 The debounce circuit is implemented using a counter to enable a final flip flop.
 This enable is turned on when the counter is greater than or equal to a value specified as a parameter passed to this module.

 The counter is only triggered when the output of the synchronizer and the output of the debounce flip flop are not equal.

 Since the switch is driven by human control, it will be much slower than the clock speed of the FPGA and there is no concern about loss of data.

-From a higher level viewpoint of the design, the output of this switch debounce circuit is used as a reset signal for the entire design.

 A diagram of the Switch Debounce Circuit can be seen below: